Even Disaster Veterans Are Stunned By What's Happening In Honduras

 He says one of his first concerns was how COVID-19 might be spreading at the shelters.

-"They are trying to follow these rules," he says emphasizing the word trying.
-"But the problem is this [COVID] is their secondary problem.
+"They are trying to follow these rules," he says, emphasizing the word trying.
+"But the problem is this [COVID-19] is their secondary problem.
 These are people that lost their homes and they moved here.
 They lost everything that they had."

-Worrying about COVID isn't on the top of their priority lists.
+Worrying about COVID-19 isn't at the top of their priority lists.
 Yet cases are being detected among the displaced.

 "We were seeing shelters where you have like 15 people who'd tested positive," Uzevski says.
 "And now they're trying to isolate them as much as possible."

-Aid officials say that the damage from hurricanes Eta and Iota rival the damage caused by Hurricane Mitch one of the deadliest Atlantic storms of all time.
-Mitch hit Honduras in 1998, left 3 million people homeless and prompted tens of thousands of Hondurans to migrate to the United States.
+Aid officials say that the damage from hurricanes Eta and Iota rival that caused by Hurricane Mitch, one of the deadliest Atlantic storms of all time.
+Mitch hit Honduras in 1998, leaving 3 million people homeless and prompting tens of thousands of Hondurans to migrate to the United States.

-"The damage in terms of costs, destruction, damage to agriculture is just as high," as from Mitch, says Hugo Rodriguez, deputy assistant secretary of state for Central America, about Eta and Iota.
+"The damage in terms of costs, destruction, damage to agriculture is just as high" as from Mitch, says Hugo Rodriguez, U.S. deputy assistant secretary of state for Central America, about Eta and Iota.
 "This is Mitch-scale if not bigger."
-The U.S. through USAID has pledged millions of dollars to help respond to the crisis.
+The United States through the U.S. Agency for International Development has pledged millions of dollars to help respond to the crisis.

 And it's not just Honduras.
 The record-breaking hurricane season displaced even more people in Guatemala.

 "Hurricane Eta affected almost all of Central America, including Panama, Costa Rica, Guatemala, Honduras, Belize and Nicaragua," he says.
-"And then the second hurricane Iota also had a direct hit on the San Andreas Islands, which are part of Colombia.
-There's heavy damage and the region's been heavily affected."
+"And then the second hurricane Iota also had a direct hit on the San Andrés islands, which are part of Colombia.
+There's heavy damage, and the region's been heavily affected."

-And for relief agencies, like the Red Cross, the coronavirus pandemic makes getting help to people affected by a disaster far more difficult.
-McAndrew says COVID travel rules make it hard to get relief teams in to disaster zone.
+And for relief agencies, such as the Red Cross, the coronavirus pandemic makes getting help to people affected by a disaster far more difficult.
+McAndrew says COVID-19 travel rules make it hard to get relief teams in to disaster zones.

 "There are restrictions around testing and entrance and exits," he says.
 "It's a changing patchwork every day.
 So now we struggle to get specialty teams in from one country to another.
 In the past, we could get them within 12 to 24 hours."

-So far aid officials haven't yet seen a spike in COVID cases linked to the shelters and the aftermath of the hurricanes.
+So far aid officials haven't seen a spike in COVID-19 cases linked to the shelters and the aftermath of the hurricanes.
 But many of these areas are still without power.
 Testing wasn't widespread even before the storms.
-McAndrew says it may take a while to see the official bump in coronavirus infections but he's sure it's coming.
+McAndrew says it may take awhile to see the official bump in coronavirus infections, but he's sure it's coming.

 "There's people on ferries just being rescued in all the low-lying areas of Central America," McAndrew says.
 "They're cramming as many people as they can on these boats and going back and doing multiple trips.
 That cannot be good.
 That cannot make the COVID situation better."